SkyWest, Inc. (SKYW): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-The initial capital was raised through a combination of personal savings and local investors, totaling approximately $200,000.
+The initial capital for the venture was approximately $200,000, raised through a combination of personal savings from the founders and investments from local community members.

 Year Key Event Significance